Yoctol/bottender/docs/advanced-guides-deployment.md

 ### Step 8: Webhook Setup

-If you haven't changed your webhook path in `bottender.config.js`, by default, your Messenger Bot webhook is `https://<your-app-name>.<your-user-name>.now.sh/webhooks/messenger`; your LINE Bot webhook is `https://<your-app-name>.<your-user-name>.now.sh/webhooks/line`, and so on.
+If you haven't changed your webhook path in `bottender.config.js`, by default, your Messenger Bot webhook is `https://<your-app-name>.<your-user-name>.now.sh/webhooks/messenger`; your LINE Bot webhook is `https://<your-app-name>.<your-user-name>.now.sh/webhooks/line`, etc.

 There are two basic types of webhook setup: